How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 7. Build Your Water Refilling Station

-After finding a suitable location for your water refilling station business, it’s time to look for a supplier who will provide you with the needed equipment.
+After finding a suitable location for your water refilling station business, it’s time to look for a supplier to provide you with the needed equipment.

-It can either be a franchisor that offers water refilling station equipment as part of its packages or a company that only offers water refilling machines.
+It can either be a franchisor offering water refilling station equipment as part of its packages or a company offering only water refilling machines.

 Never finalize a deal with a supplier without exploring other options.
 Compare the prices and features of the water refilling machines you find.